 Seattle Cucina

-Ages: Kid and family classes are offered for young and more mature students, ages 4 and older.
+Ages: Kid and family classes are offered for younger and older kids

 Seattle Parks & Recreation

 Seattle Parks & Recreation offers great cooking programs for kids ages 10 and older at multiple community centers around the city, and many of them are free or low-cost.
-The parks department also has a series for the younger crowd, called “Little Chefs” (ages 2–5), at the Ballard Community Center.
-This one fills quickly, so book early!
+The parks department used to offer a series for the younger crowd, called “Little Chefs” (ages 2–5), at the Ballard Community Center.
+We're checking to see when this one will be back!

 Locations: Check the website to see what classes are offered at a community center near you and to register.